jasonk87/Living-World/README.md

 - **Civic services:** the legal system, healthcare triage, and housing reviews all report their status through the API so that the HUD can surface key pressures without digging into logs.
+- **Governance & law:** the mayor now evaluates citizen petitions, drafts and enacts settlement laws, and coordinates with the sheriff on witness interviews so that cases gather testimony before trial.
+Active laws, pending petitions, and investigative assignments stream to the HUD for quick review.
 - **Family chronicles:** a settlement-wide family registry now records arrivals, marriages, births, and bereavement.
 Lineage charts surface who is partnered to whom, which households are raising children, and how witnesses processed